rempakos/Node-API/README.md

 **Endpoints**
 The API exposes the following endpoints:

-GET /api/records - Retrieve all records<br>
+GET /events - Retrieve all events and filter
-GET /api/records/:id - Retrieve a specific record by ID<br>
+GET /events/:id - Retrieve an event by ID
-POST /api/records - Create a new record<br>
+POST /events - Create a new event
-PUT /api/records/:id - Update a specific record by ID<br>
+PUT /events/:id - Update an event by ID
-DELETE /api/records/:id - Delete a specific record by ID<br>
+DELETE /events/:id - Delete an event by ID
+DELETE /events - Delete multiple events based on filters PUT /events - Update multiple events based on filters

 **Contribution**
 Contributions to this project are welcome.
 Please fork the repository and make a pull request with your changes.